 Cement & Gypsum

 Claudius Peters is a name synonymous with the global cement industry for more than half a century.
-Their technologies can be found throughout the modern cement process from raw materials handling and fuel storage and processing systems to packing and dispatch automation, with particular strength in the field of cement clinker cooling.
-From cooling 500 tonnes per day in the 1950’s to over 10,000 tonnes per day today, Claudius Peters continues to lead the way in the 21st century with its ETA cooler technology.
+The company's technologies can be found throughout the modern cement process from raw materials handling and fuel storage and processing systems to packing and dispatch automation, with particular strength in the field of cement clinker cooling.
+From cooling 500 tonnes per day in the 1950’s to over 10,000 tonnes per day today, Claudius Peters continues to lead the way in the 21st century with its ETA clinker cooler technology.

 In the gypsum industry, from raw materials handling in the stockyard to grinding and calcining raw gypsum into plaster products, Claudius Peters is a name recognised and revered the world over.